chrisrhymes/chrisrhymes.github.io/about.md

 Like a lot of people, I have always wanted to write a book, so I decided to become an author with the help of the self publication service available for Amazon Kindle.
 As a developer, I find the best way to learn about something new is to go out and try it.
 As well as writing, editing, then getting the book published, I then used it as a way of learning more about digital marketing to generate interest in the book.
 One result of that is this website.

-I enjoyed writing and publishing the first book so much that I have now written four books.
+I enjoyed writing and publishing the first book so much that I have now written eight books.

 Details of my books are available on the [books](/books/) page.

 ### Short Stories

 I have also written a few short stories.
-These can be found on my [stories](/stories) page and also on [Medium](https://medium.com/short-stories-by-cs-rhymes).
+These can be found on my [short stories](/stories) page and also on [Medium](https://medium.com/short-stories-by-cs-rhymes).

-## Contact Me

-If you wish to make contact, why not send me a tweet through [twitter](https://twitter.com/chrisrhymes).